unurgunite/arfi/README.md

 ### Project creation

 Firstly, run `bundle exec arfi project create` to create a new project.
 This command will create `db/functions` directory.
-ARFI uses `db/functions` directory to store your functional indexes.
+ARFI uses `db/functions` directory to store your SQL functions.

-### Index creation
+### Function creation

-Run `bundle exec arfi f_idx create function_name` to create a new functional index.
-New index will be created in `db/functions` directory under `function_name_v01.sql` name.
-Edit you index and run `bundle exec rails db:migrate`.
-You can also use custom template for index.
+Run `bundle exec arfi f_idx create function_name` to create a new function.
+New SQL function will be created in `db/functions` directory under `function_name_v01.sql` name.
+Edit your function and run `bundle exec rails db:migrate`.
+You can also use custom template for functions using `--template` flag, this behaviour is described below.
 Type `bundle exec arfi f_idx help create` for additional info.

-### Index destroy
+### Function destroy

-If you want to destroy your index, run `bundle exec arfi f_idx destroy function_name [revision (1 by default)]`
+If you want to destroy your function, run `bundle exec arfi f_idx destroy function_name [revision (default 1)]`.
+Please note that after deleting the function, it will still be available, but if you run "bundle exec rails db:migrate" again, an error will occur when using the function.
+Enter `bundle exec arfi f_idx help destroy` for more information.

 ### Additional help